| | Herb Lachman, M.D. Department of Psychiatry, Program in

 three years ahead of schedule—well beyond expectations.
 Over

+400 sibling pairs have been identified to date.
 This head start, provided by JBRF in the first year of the funding,

 has been the result of a novel Web-based recruitment and diagnostic